Bob Chandler: Regular season

+Playoffs

 Broadcasting career

-Chandler served as a color analyst for NFL games on NBC in 1983, hosted 2 On The Town for KCBS-TV in Los Angeles from 1984–1987, was a sports reporter for KABC-TV in the late 1980s and hosted Amazing Games (a global documentary series about the world's most exotic sports) for ESPN in 1989.
+Chandler served as a color analyst for NFL games on NBC in 1983, hosted 2 On The Town for KCBS-TV in Los Angeles from 1984 to 1987, was a sports reporter for KABC-TV in the late 1980s and hosted Amazing Games (a global documentary series about the world's most exotic sports) for ESPN in 1989.
 He also served as a "Technical Advisor" for the humor book The Unofficial NFL Players Handbook.

 Personal life

 Chandler's father Gene was the mayor of Whittier, California from 1987 to 1988.
 Chandler married his college sweetheart, Marilyn, and had three children: Marisa, Justin, and Emma.
 Chandler earned a law degree from Western State University College of Law.
 Chandler posed for Playgirl magazine in January 1982.
 Chandler's niece Sarah George Chester and her daughter Payton were two of the nine victims, along with Kobe Bryant and his 13-year-old daughter Gianna, on board the helicopter that crashed in Calabasas, California on January 26, 2020.
-Chandler’s nephew Jake George #81 is a WR for the University of Arizona Wildcats Football team.
+Chandler's nephew Jake George #81 is a WR for the University of Arizona Wildcats Football team.